npge/npge/API.md

 > garbage collectable).

 Objects of `Fragment`, `Block` and `AlignmentRow` require manual deletion.
+If an instance which needs deletion is not deleted, this results in memory leak.
-If you create instance of one of these classes, you are responsible for deleting it manually or transferring ownership to other object which in turn is deleted automatically.
+If you create instance of one of these classes, you are responsible for deleting it manually or transferring ownership to other object (owner) which in turn is deleted automatically.
 `Fragment` owns corresponding `AlignmentRow`.
 `Block` (if it is not `weak`) owns all Fragments it has.
 `BlockSet` owns all Blocks it has.

 To delete an object manually, use `AlignmentRow.delete`, `Fragment.delete` or `Block.delete`.